In a society that disposes of humans, relationship interrupts the cycle.

 FOR TEAM DISCUSSION

-• It will be easy to forget the relationship you have with one person, and get fired up about (or debate) this huge social problem.
+• It is easy to forget the relationship you have with one person and get fired up about (or debate) this huge societal problem.
 How do we avoid that?
-How do we let this overwhelming reality break our hearts and focus our attention on the one person we get to know and love, leaving this underground system?
+How do we let this overwhelming reality break our hearts and still focus our attention on the one person we get to know and love, leaving this underground system?

-• Imagine: What if every one of the 2.4 million men and women locked up in America had a team of people in their home town who got to know them . . . the way you are now?
-If every person had new relationships with community members—church members!—visiting them, growing to love them, struggling through big questions while supporting their reentry?
+• Imagine this: What if every one of the 2 million humans locked up in America had a team of people in their hometown who got to know and support them, the way you are doing now?
+What if every person had new relationships with community members – visiting them, growing to love them, struggling through big questions while supporting their reentry?
 How might that revolution in relationship change the national situation?

 FOR REFLECTION